MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

 4. In the **Session control type** field:

-   1. Select **Monitor all activities** if you only want to monitor activities by users.
+   1. Select **Monitor only** if you only want to monitor activities by users.
+This will create a Monitor only policy in which, all sign-ins, heuristic downloads, and Activity typeswill be downloaded, for the apps you selected.

-   2. Select **Monitor all activities & control file download** if you want to monitor  user activities and take additional actions, such as block or protect downloads for users.
+   2. Select **Control file download (with DLP)** if you want to monitor user activities and take additional actions, such as block or protect downloads for users.

       ![session policy control type](./media/session-policy-control-type.png)

+   3. Select **Block activities** to block specific activities which you can select using the **Activity type** filter.
+All activities from selected apps  will be monitored (and reported in the Activity log).
+The specific activities you select will be blocked if you select the **Block** action, and the specific activities you selected will raise alerts on if you select the **Test** action and have alerts turned on.

-5. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
+1. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
 These can include the following options:

    - **Device tags**: Use this filter to identify unmanaged devices.